kalgynirae/context-managers-pybay-2025/script.md

     (shorter code)

 It's simpler, easier to read.
-And note that this `redirect_stdout` context manager is in the standard library, in the `contextlib` module, which we'll be talking about more later.
+And note that this `redirect_stdout` context manager is already in the standard library, in the `contextlib` module, which we'll be talking about more later.

 Another example: Here we're acquiring a lock, doing some stuff, and releasing the lock.

     (code)